NLeSC/guide/best_practices/testing.md

 Status changes or failures of a CI job can sent notifications via emails and comments in pull requests.
 There are some polling tools which can give you notification in your desktop environment.

-All major CI services support some form of cctray.xml feed.
+All major CI services support some form of [cctray](https://cctray.org/) XML feed.
 This feed can be read by polling tools to automatically keep an eye on your project builds.
-For instance, [BuildNotify](https://bitbucket.org/Anay/buildnotify/wiki/Home), [CCMenu](http://ccmenu.org/) and [CCTray](http://cruisecontrolnet.org/projects/ccnet/wiki/CCTray_Download_Plugin) give you a tray icon that turns red when a build fails.
+For instance, [BuildNotify](https://bitbucket.org/Anay/buildnotify/wiki/Home), [CCMenu](http://ccmenu.org/) give you a tray icon that turns red when a build fails.

 ## Code coverage